 Palacio da Pena

-The most iconic and famous of all the Sintra palaces with its hilltop location and colourful yellow and red facade, Palacio de Pena is located in the beautiful Sintra Mountains above the historical old town.
+The most iconic and famous of all the Sintra palaces with its hilltop location and colorful yellow and red facade, Palacio de Pena is located in the beautiful Sintra Mountains above the historical old town.
 The palace and park (forest and landscaped gardens containing 500 different species of tree) were created by King Ferdinand II in 1843 and are built upon an old monastery.

 -10% with Lisbon Card